samumantha/instructor-training/content/teaching-mechanics.md

   that of a learner.

 Vertical sharing:
-- CodeRefinery and ENCCS have recently started trialing a **vertical share** system, where you share a vertical half of your screen.
+- **Vertical share** is when you share a vertical half of your screen.
 - This allows learners with one screen to display your screen side-by-side with their own applications.
 - Zoom provides a "Share a part of screen" that is good for this.